zkvn/crypto-vol-surface/README.md

 # Overview
 - Purpose: The demo is inspired by two blogs that discuss the construction of volatility surfaces for Bitcoin, and it aims to implement these concepts in a minimalist Pythonic way.
-I did this while preparing for a web3 interview.
+- I created this while preparing for a web3 interview.

-# Installation and Run Deribit Volatility Surface
+# Install and Run Deribit Volatility Surface
-1. create a virtual environment for all dependencies `python -m venv "venv"`
+1. Create a virtual environment for all dependencies `python -m venv "venv"`
 2. Activate the virtual environment
 `source venv/bin/activate`  (linux/mac)